Skip to main content

 $1.1 trillion advised

 Verus advises on over $1.1 trillion in institutional assets, working with public pensions, nonprofits, multi-employer plans, and corporate retirement plans.
 Founded in 1986 as Wurts & Associates and based in Seattle, the firm provides both non-discretionary consulting and OCIO services.
-In 2025, Verus announced a merger with Cerity Partners that extends the platform into private wealth advisory alongside its institutional practice -- a combination that reflects the blurring line between institutional consulting and wealth management.
+In February 2026, Verus announced a merger with Cerity Partners that extends the platform into private wealth advisory alongside its institutional practice, a combination that reflects the blurring line between institutional consulting and wealth management.
+The combination formally closed in March 2026.

 Focus